nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-create-a-service.md

 </component>
 ```

+The `@XRegistry` annotation on this class will automatically create a [registry to handle contributions]({{page page='how-to-define-a-runtime-xmap-object'}}#defining-registry).
+If the `@XRegistryId` annotation is present, contributions will be identified by the corresponding String identifier field.
+Otherwise, the registry will assume that only one single contribution should be handled.

-Note that multiple descriptors can be defined on the same extension point.
+Default registries will handle merge, enablement, removal and hot-reload behaviors on contributions.
+Note that multiple descriptors can be defined on the same extension point, but a custom registry class will be needed in this case.

-Now it's time to define a registry to actually have access to contributions in the Java code, and implement corresponding service logics.
+Now let's see how to access contributions in the Java code, and implement corresponding service logic.

-When implementing the `org.nuxeo.runtime.model.Descriptor` interface, this can be done in the component `#start` method:
+When the component is started, all registries for their extension points are initialized: XML content is parsed and Java contributions can be retrieved thanks to helper methods:

 ```
 public class MyComponent extends DefaultComponent {